 - Lincoln Bar + Kitchen (3 blocks from Poissant and Mackey Galleries): This garage-style bar features a large outdoor patio.

 Just north of Washington Avenue, discover the Heights, a thriving, restored Victorian-era community traditionally home to a number of working artists, and now the site of a gallery boom.
-Significant stops include Texas art incubators G Gallery and Redbud Gallery, neighbors in a 1940s-era shopping center on 11th Street; quirky and lively Jumper Maybach Fine Art Gallery on the Heights' historic 19th Street shopping strip; and Koelsch Gallery on Yale, which specializes in outsider and visionary artists, as well as a healthy dose of jewelry, ceramics, books, and Texas painters.
+Significant stops include Texas art incubators Redbud Gallery, in a 1940s-era shopping center on 11th Street; quirky and lively Jumper Maybach Fine Art Gallery on the Heights' historic 19th Street shopping strip; and Koelsch Gallery on Yale, which specializes in outsider and visionary artists, as well as a healthy dose of jewelry, ceramics, books, and Texas painters.
 The final Heights destination is Casa Ramirez FOLKART Gallery, representing - and celebrating - America's Latino culture in the visual arts.

 Food + Drink